aya-rs/book/src/start/hello-xdp.md

 {{#rustdoc_include ../../examples/myapp-01/myapp-ebpf/src/main.rs:main }}
 ```

-- `#[xdp]` indicates that this function is an XDP program
+- `#[xdp(name="myapp")]` indicates that this function is an XDP program.
-- The `try_xdp_firewall` function returns a Result that permits all traffic
+- The `try_myapp` function returns a Result that currenlty permits all traffic.
-- The `xdp_firewall` program calls `try_xdp_firewall` and handles any errors by returning `XDP_ABORTED`, which will drop the packet and raise a tracepoint exception.
+- The `myapp` program calls `try_myapp` and handles any errors by returning `XDP_ABORTED`, which will drop the packet and raise a tracepoint exception.

-Now we can compile this using `cargo xtask build-ebpf`
+Now we can compile this using `cargo xtask build-ebpf`.

 ### Verifying The Program